What is the cornea?

 A thermokeratoplasty is a procedure that requires a skilled and experienced micro-surgeon, equipment for magnification and illumination, and fine surgical instruments that will not damage the delicate tissues of the eye.
 For this reason most general practitioners will recommend referral to an ophthalmic specialist for treatment of this condition.

 Do I have to return to the eye specialist for the aftercare?

-After an eye has developed a serious disease which has required a major procedure, it is best to have its progress checked by the specialist.
-The number of revisits will depend upon the severity of the problem and the post-operative progress.
+After an eye has developed a serious disease which has required an advanced surgical procedure, it is best to have progress checked by the specialist.
+The number of re-visits will depend upon the severity of the problem and the post-operative progress.
 In many cases only two or three re-visits will be required.
 In more complex cases there may be a need to continue with further check-ups from time to time.